Reinforcement Learning with Dual-Observation for General Video Game Playing: Experimental Study

-DQN, PPO2 and A2C perform poorly (cf. Tables \ref{tab:testres1} and \ref{tab:testres2}) mainly due to the direct use of $h \times w\times 3$ RGB images as input.
-We convert each RGB image into $\frac{h}{10} \times \frac{w}{10}\times 16$ one-hot encoded matrices using a pre-calculated tile dictionary to reduce the state space.
-The compressed state space helps our \emph{Arcane} agents learn better with the same training budget.
+Agents using pixel input (G1 and G2) usually perform inferior to those using tile-vector encoded input (cf. Tables \ref{tab:golddigger_result}, \ref{tab:treasurekeeper_result} and \ref{tab:waterpuzzle_result}).
+Taking \emph{GoldDigger} as an example, PPO agent with G3 beats G1 for all levels.
+A2C and $\text{DQN}_\text{s}$ meet the same situation.
+Using tile-vector encoding, each RGB image is converted into $\frac{h}{10} \times \frac{w}{10}\times 16$ one-hot encoded matrices using a pre-calculated tile dictionary, as described in Section \ref{sec:encoding}.
+It reduces the state space in representation.
+The compressed state space in representation helps our agents learn better within the same training budget.